isaacnmm/pestpolicy-hugo2XX/content/posts/does-lavender-kill-bed-bugs/index.md

 I am sitting here in my rented property - and I am at a loss of what to do that'll clear this bed bug infestation.
 I moved into the house eight months ago!
 But, my son and I have had a nightmare with bed bugs bites
 - these red irritated and itchy bumps.
 *There are many exaggerated claims out there on lavender and other essential oils for household & medicinal uses.
-But,�does lavender Kill Bed Bugs (check pictures)?�*
+But,does lavender Kill Bed Bugs (check pictures)?*
 *The simple answer is, No, Lavender won't kill bed bugs - but the bugs don't like its smell.
-So, mixing lavender oil with rubbing alcohol (91% proof) will repel or deter the bloodsuckers.�*
+So, mixing lavender oil with rubbing alcohol (91% proof) will repel or deter the bloodsuckers.*
 *Lavender won't be an excellent long term treatment but will keep the bites to a minimum!!!
-Side Note: Also, bed bugs hate cedar oil, bleach, vinegar, and tea tree.�*
+Side Note: Also, bed bugs hate cedar oil, bleach, vinegar, and tea tree.*

 ## Does Lavender Kill Bed Bugs?
 DIY Bed Bug Removal
 No major scientific research points to the effectiveness of lavender in killing bed bugs.
 This